emiliosheinz/release-notes-generator/README.md

 - `-c, --column`: Pass the name of the colon that you want to use to generate the data.
 This is required.
 - `-r, --repository`: Pass the name of the repository that you want to filter cards.
 - `-s, --sort`: Use to asc sort by card issue number.
 - `-m, --milestone`: Pass any valid milestone if you want to filter your return with one.
-The default value is null
+The default value is null, when null return all cards.
+If you only want to return cards that do not have a milestone, send `__NONE__` as parameter.